J A M E S R I C E

 James credits Los Angeles-based photographer Craig Semetko for helping him rediscover his roots in black and white photography.
 "I accidentally discovered Craig Semetko's work in a video created by Konstantin Adenauer, and when I did, it broke down walls and barriers that had existed for 40 years, and catapulted me back into that living room floor with all the black and white photographs taken by my mother.

 "My goal is to document the ordinary moments of life that we too often take for granted that are simply part of the human condition.
 I try to capture not only the authenticity of the ordinary moment, but the precise moment when the ordinary has a touch of magic associated with it.
-Most of my urban work has taken place on the streets of Chicago, Indianapolis, Louisville, Asheville, and New Orleans.
-For many years, I have also been documenting the widespread rural decay that is occurring throughout America.
+Most of my urban work has taken place on the streets of Chicago, but I have spent time in Indianapolis, Asheville, New Orleans, and New York City.
+For many years, I have also been documenting life in rural Indiana and other parts of rural America.
 There is a quiet rural catastrophe that is resulting in a significant degradation of the quality of life in small towns and counties.
 There is both great sadness and strange beauty associated with the loss."

-James is inspired by the work of Henri Cartier-Bresson, Elliott Erwitt, Robert Frank, Walker Evans, Vivian Maier, Peter Turnley, and of course, Craig Semetko.
+James is inspired by the work of Henri Cartier-Bresson, Elliott Erwitt, Robert Frank, Walker Evans, Harold Feinstein, Saul Leiter, Harry Gruyaert, Constantine Manos, Joel Meyerowitz, Vivian Maier, Diane Arbus, Dorothea Lange, Craig Semetko, Jesse Marlow, Arthur Meyerson, Richard Bram, Alan Schaller, and Joseph Michael Lopez.